christinebittle/ZooApplication_8/README.md

 The first part of our Zoo Application.
 This features the use of Code-First Migrations to create our database, and WebAPI and LINQ to perform CRUD operations.

-Videos which cover this codebase:
+Videos which include this codebase:
 - [Building With ASP.NET - Project Setup](https://youtu.be/NSpYP1YW9p0)
 - [Building with ASP.NET - Object Relational Mapping](https://youtu.be/V1emgCxxRtI)
 - [Building with ASP.NET - Base CRUD](https://youtu.be/uEgWxIZmX48)
 - [Building with ASP.NET - HTTP Client & Views](https://youtu.be/dFIaeluKcAA)
 - [Building with ASP.NET - ViewModels and Relationships](https://www.youtube.com/watch?v=mqXVCNdV_DQ)

+# Scope
+- Manage Animal, Species information
+- Manage Trivia for Species
+- Manage Keepers and associations between Keepers and animals
+- Manage Tickets and Bookings

 # Running this project
 - Make sure there is an App_Data folder in the project (Right click solution > View in File Explorer)